The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems

 \subsection{Top tier}

 For narrowing down notions of \enquote{centralization} with respect to FBASs, we propose the concept of a \emph{top tier}.
-Informally, the top tier is the set of nodes in the FBAS that is exclusively relevant when determining minimal blocking sets and minimal splitting sets, and hence the liveness and safety buffers of an FBAS.
+Informally, the top tier is the set of nodes in the FBAS that is exclusively relevant when determining minimal blocking sets and hence the liveness buffers of an FBAS.

 \begin{definition}[top tier] The top tier of an FBAS $(\V, \Q)$ is the set of all nodes that are contained in one or more minimal quorums---i.e., if $\Min{\Quorums} \subseteq 2^{\V}$ is the set of all minimal quorums of the FBAS, $T=\bigcup{\Min{\Quorums}}$ is its top tier. \end{definition}